Bachelor of Science

 The module consists of the sections Biodiversity, Nature Conservation and Ecosystem Management and Introduction to Sustainable Development.

 You will be able to actively participate in the discussion on current issues and concerns of sustainability, natural resource management and nature conservation.
-Their knowledge is based on a complex and integrative view and appreciation of ecosystems in which humans are embedded.
+Your knowledge is based on a complex and integrative view and appreciation of ecosystems in which humans are embedded.

 The module consists of the parts soil science and site and vegetation science.